-Since Google introduced Secure Search in 2011, web analytics tools like Google Analytics, no longer display the keywords a person googled to land on a website and instead conceals these as ‘not provided.’
+Since Google introduced Secure Search in 2011, web analytics tools like Google Analytics, no longer display the keywords a person googled to land on a website and instead conceals these (not provided) organic keywords.

 So, if someone visits your website by typing ‘red running shoes’ then the keyword referral data would be ‘red running shoes.’
 Google wants to protect user’s privacy, so this data is blocked from Google Analytics.
 Hence, when you see (not provided) in Google Analytics, this is a keyword without keyword referral data.

-In this detailed article, I will show you why and when this problem appeared along with several effective solutions, one of which can guarantee a certainty threshold of 83%.
+In this detailed article, I will show you why this happened along with several effective solutions, one of which can guarantee a certainty threshold of 83%.

 Google Analytics had just launched and with it, webmasters gained incredibly detailed insight into website visitor behavior.

-In the organic search report, businesses could pinpoint the exact words people searched for and how they interacted with the site.
+In the Organic Search report, businesses could pinpoint the exact words people searched for and how they interacted with the website.

-This made it easy to see which keywords were the most valuable.
+This made it easy to see to track organic keyword conversions.

 Let’s take an example.
 If an ecommerce retailer observed that people who arrived on its site after searching for ‘Adidas high top trainers’ had a high conversion rate, this meant that optimizing that page to closer match user intent would likely increase conversions.

-However, in 2011, Google started encrypting search data.
+However, in 2011, Google started encrypting this data.

 According to Google, this move was made to make search more secure.